rbw/pysnow/docs/full_examples/fetch.rst

 Fetching data
 =============

-The :meth:`pysnow.Resource.get` returns an instance of :class:`pysnow.Response`, which exposes a public API with various convenience methods for getting the data you're after.
+The :meth:`pysnow.Resource.get` returns an instance of :class:`pysnow.Response`, which exposes an interface to the various methods available for getting the data you're after.

 .. note::
-    The **Response API** uses an incremental stream parser when fetching results, which dramatically reduces memory usage, load on the ServiceNow instance and response times.
+    All get-methods uses an incremental stream parser which reduces the memory usage, response times and load on your ServiceNow instance.

-    Example: using **first()** on a query that would yield 50000 records when iterated on, would yield only records contained in the first **4096 bytes** (the default) of the response.

-See the :class:`pysnow.Response` documentation for more details.

 Multiple records
 ----------------